jangler/scripts/README.md

 Miscellaneous public domain utility scripts.
 See [tools](https://github.com/jangler/tools) for compiled utilities.

+- `automaster` - master and encode a set of audio files
 - `explode` - explode directories
 - `finances` - tally ledger information from a JSON file
 - `gifopt` - optimize the size of a GIF using